 Abundant fish and coral species, along with shipwrecks, make Rottnest Island a superb spot for snorkelling and diving.
 You can hire gear from Rottnest Island Bike & Hire (see above) and do snorkel trails at Parker Point and Kingstown Reef.
 You can also do snorkelling tours and diving trips with Charter 1.

-Do a tour on Rottnest Island
+Do a Tour of Rottnest Island

 If you’re interested in the history, geography, nature and wildlife of the island, instead of taking the regular shuttle bus around the island when you arrive, do the Discovery Tour (1hr 45mins, departing several times a day; adult/child/family $35/17/72).
 The drivers give a fascinating live commentary and stops for photo ops at some stunning locations including Wadjemup Lighthouse and the West End.